A Lieb-Thirring inequality for extended anyons: Local exclusion principle for extended anyons

 \end{proposition}

-Before distinguishing between different box-sizes as alluded to above, we start by general considerations that will reduce the proof to bounded particle numbers.
-We borrow and/or adapt several arguments from~\cite{LunSei-18}.
+Before distinguishing between different box sizes in order to follow the strategy explained above, we start by general considerations that will reduce the proof to bounded particle numbers.
+We borrow and adapt several arguments from~\cite{LunSei-18}.

 \begin{lemma}[\textbf{Scaling property of the energy on a square}]\mbox{} \\ For any square $Q$ such that $\left \b Q\right \b =L^{2}$ we have the scaling property

 \end{lemma}

 \begin{proof} We first translate the variables to work on $[0,L]^2$, with $L$ the side-length of the original square.
 We proceed to the change of variables $\bx \to L\bx $.
 The first term in~\eqref{eq:enerinout} becomes